gethinode/docs/content/en/docs/0.9/components/icon.md

 description: Use the fa shortcode to add a Font Awesome icon with ease.
 layout: docs
 icon: fa font-awesome
+tags: component
 ---

 ## Overview

 Use the `fa` shortcode to quickly add a Font Awesome icon to your content.
 Use `fa` for regular icons, `fab` for brand icons, and `fas` for solid icons.

-## Arguments

-The shortcode supports unnamed arguments only and requires at least one argument.
-The first argument is used as the icon name without the `fa-` prefix.
-Additional (unnamed) arguments are passed as `class` attributes to the inner HTML element.

-## Example

 As an example, the following shortcodes show a square check, a brand logo, and a circle check.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}